Rockefeller Center Christmas Tree

 Christmas Trees in Ireland

-Christmas trees are bought anytime in December and decorated with colored lights, tinsel, and baubles.
-Some people favor the angel on top of the tree, others the star.
-The house is decorated with garlands, candles, holly, and ivy.
+Christmas trees are bought anytime in December and decorated with colored lights, tinsel and baubles.
+Some people favor an angel on top of the tree; others opt for a star.
+Homes are decorated with garlands, candles, holly and ivy.
 Wreaths and mistletoe are hung on the door.

 Christmas Trees in Sweden

-Most people buy Christmas trees well before Christmas Eve, but it’s not common to take the tree inside and decorate it until just a few days before.
-Evergreen trees are decorated with stars, sunbursts and snowflakes made from straw.
+Most people buy Christmas trees well before Christmas Eve, but it is not common to take the tree inside and decorate it until just a few days before.
+Evergreen trees are trimmed with stars, sunbursts and snowflakes made from straw.
 Other decorations include colorful wooden animals and straw centerpieces.

 Christmas Trees in Norway

-Norwegians often take a trip to the woods to select a Christmas tree, a trip that their grandfathers probably did not make.
-The Christmas tree was not introduced into Norway from Germany until the latter half of the 19th century; to the country districts it came even later.
-Many families decorate their trees on ‘Little Christmas Eve’—December 23.
+Norwegians often take a trip to the woods to select a Christmas tree, an outing that their grandparents probably did not make.
+The Christmas tree was not introduced into Norway from Germany until the latter half of the 19th century; to the country districts, it came even later.
+Many families decorate their trees on December 23, which is known as “Little Christmas Eve.”
 A Norwegian ritual known as “circling the Christmas tree” follows, where everyone joins hands to form a ring around the tree and then walks around it singing carols.

 Christmas Trees in Ukraine

-Celebrated on December 25th by Catholics and on January 7th by Orthodox Christians, Christmas is the most popular holiday in the Ukraine.
+Celebrated on December 25 by Catholics and on January 7 by Orthodox Christians, Christmas is the most popular holiday in Ukraine.
 During the Christmas season, which also includes New Year’s Day, people decorate fir trees and have parties.

 Christmas Trees in Spain